French rogue trader Kerviel launches appeal

-PARIS Ex-trader Jerome Kerviel began his appeal on Monday against a three-year prison sentence for his role in France's biggest rogue trading scandal, arguing he was not responsible for a 4.9 billion euro loss at banking group Societe Generale (SOGN.PA).
+PARIS Ex-trader Jerome Kerviel began his appeal on Monday against a three-year prison sentence for his role in France's biggest rogue trading scandal, arguing he was not responsible for a 4.9 billion euro loss at banking group Societe Generale.

 Wearing an open-necked white shirt for his court appearance and showing little emotion, Kerviel hit back at SocGen over the 2010 conviction that held him responsible for massive, risky bets uncovered in 2008.

 The 35-year-old trader claims his superiors knew what he was doing.
-SocGen denies any part in the trades.
+SocGen, for its part, denies any part in the trades.

 "I am not responsible for this loss ...
 I always behaved according to rules set by my superiors," Kerviel said in court in Paris.